shunzh/shunzh.github.io/_pages/about.md

 Welcome to the homepage of Shun Zhang (in Simplified Chinese: 张舜)!

 I am a postdoctoral researcher at IBM.
-My current research interests lie in offline / causal reinforcement learning and artificial general intelligence (AGI).
+My research interests lie in offline / causal reinforcement learning and artificial general intelligence (AGI).

 I received my Ph.D. at the University of Michigan, advised by Prof. [Satinder Singh](https://web.eecs.umich.edu/~baveja/) and Prof. [Ed Durfee](http://ai.eecs.umich.edu/people/durfee/).